armbian/documentation/docs/User-Guide_Basic-Troubleshooting.md

         [ethernet]
         cloned-mac-address=XX:XX:XX:XX:XX:XX

+## Video

+### No Screen on 4k Resolution

+Some combination of boards/kernel versions does not support 4k resolution.
+This may cause black screen on connecting the board to 4k resolution devices.
+A workaround to solve this without changing the kernel is forcing the video mode to 1080p.
+Add this directive to the `/boot/armbianEnv.txt` and reboot your system:

+    extraargs=video=HDMI-A-1:1920x1080@60

+ - Despite of this config, some apps may try to use 4k resolution, example: _Retroarch_.
+In this case you have to change app configuration to use the 1080p resolution.

+ - To edit files without video you could connect to the board using ssh.
+Other option is mount the sd card in another device.

 ## Configuration

 - Some boards require the setup of the correct device tree file or they will not boot.
 Check the board specific documentation for details.